SEDATION DENTISTRY | DENTAL SLEEP LOS ANGELES

 How does Sedation Dentistry work?

-When patients receive a sedative medication it relaxes patients by slowing down the action of the central nervous system.
+When patients receive a sedative medication it relaxes them by slowing down the action of the central nervous system.
 Patients are still aware of their surroundings but they are less responsive to actual stimuli like material smells, and equipment sounds (most notably the sound of a drill).
-Sedatives are given to patients in several different ways including pills or liquids taken by mouth, and nitrous oxide (laughing gas) which is inhaled through the nose or administered intravenously directly into the bloodstream.
+Sedatives are given to patients in several different ways including pills or liquids taken by mouth, and nitrous oxide (laughing gas) which is inhaled through the nose.
 Most sedation dentists use some form of oral sedative that is prescribed and taken about an hour before the scheduled appointment.

 What kinds of sedation options do I have?